eugejoh/eugejoh/content/project/sendtg/index.md

 # Send Telegram Notifications with R
 The [`sendtg`](https://github.com/eugejoh/sendtg) package is provides a number of simple R functions to send Telegram messages.
 This is a wrapper around the [`telegram.bot`](https://github.com/ebeneditos/telegram.bot) R package.

+The link to the GitHub repository is above or [here](https://github.com/eugejoh/sendtg).